Leaderboard

 Showing content with the highest reputation on 07/18/2021 in all areas

-I've just logged in and spotted all your kind and funny posts.
+1. I've just logged in and spotted all your kind and funny posts.
 Fair made me smile you did.
 Catfan, we have a holiday booked at our beloved Skeggy for two weeks in September, it has been moved three times, twice due to Covid and last time due to my hospital visit, fingers crossed!
 Trogg, That picture certainly looks like an 'Elephants foot' to me?
-Hope to see you all when things settle down.x6 points
+Hope to see you all when things settle down.x

-I agree Jill.
+2. I agree Jill.
 Who gave the wokelings the right to re-write and sanitise history to their view of the world.
 History is history, including all the nasty bits and as much as they object it cannot be re-written.
 It seems me that every advert/program on free to air television these day has to have a person of colour, ethnic origin and indeterminate sexuality out of all proportion to the populous.
 Woebetide any advert/program that attempts to offer a real view of the world, the keyboard warriors will vent their spleens and have it made more woke.
-Come the revolution,put me down to drive the tu4 points
+Come the revolution,put me down to drive the tu

-With, 'every advert/program on free to air television these day has to have a person of colour, ethnic origin and indeterminate sexuality out of all proportion to the populous', it springs to mind the phrase, 'a chip on their shoulder'.
+3. With, 'every advert/program on free to air television these day has to have a person of colour, ethnic origin and indeterminate sexuality out of all proportion to the populous', it springs to mind the phrase, 'a chip on their shoulder'.
 The thing that irritates me is these sodding woke's and do-gooders always seem to wheedle their way into the media streams.
 More often that not with the lip-spittling, hand-wringing and grovelling BBC.
-Watching TV these day's I often think which nation I'm actually living in.3 points
+Watching TV these day's I often think which nation I'm actually living in.

 1 point